Understanding the need for SAN change management systems

 Some tools also include predictive applications.
 They model the SAN and then simulate change in order to measure the potential impact on the system.

-Some of these applications create simulation in an out-of-band network.
+Some of these applications create simulations in an out-of-band network.
 Most storage devices include common information model (CIM) agents that managers can use to create a model SAN.
 Using this model, they can introduce new change and also replay incidents that occurred to examine alternative troubleshooting methods.

 ITIL and SAN change management policy